zzhangjii/learning-library/lab-guides/LabGuide050.md

 ### **STEP 3**: Clone GIT Repository

 Fill in the text/image for opening terminal window and running the "git clone...." command......

+## Your Trial Account

+### STEP 1: Your Oracle Cloud Trial Account

+You have already applied for and received your Oracle Cloud Trial Account.

 ### **STEP 4**: Log in to your OCI dashboard